-About 98% of Amman Governorate's households are connected to this piped water system.253 Only 14.2% of the population rely on the public network for drinking water.254 While the majority, 85.8%, either utilize a water filter or purchase mineral water, revealing the low quality of water publicly supplied.255 In terms of refugees, 99% of Syrian households in Amman have access to a piped water source.256
+About 98% of Amman Governorate's households are connected to this piped water system.253 85.8% of the population does not rely on the public network for drinking water;254 only 14.2% of the population relies.
+The majority either utilize a water filter or purchase mineral water, revealing the low quality of water publicly supplied.255 In terms of refugees, 99% of Syrian households in Amman have access to a piped water source.256

 Water supply for Amman Governorate comes from a variety of sources.
-90% of the drinking water supplied to the capital Amman comes from sources distanced 125 to 325 km away,257 which increases the costs of water supply due to transportation and electricity.
+90% of the drinking water supplied to the capital Amman comes from sources distance 125 to 325 km away,257 which increases the costs of water supply due to transportation and electricity.